How Palliative Care Helps Men Live Longer

 Why do men avoid comfort or palliative care?
 Why are so many dying years before they should?
 I am married to a man.
 I’ve raised two young men.
 I am also related to and friends with men.
 All of whom I adore and love.
-I’d like them to stick around.
-Palliative care helps men live longer, but too many don’t utilize its services.
-Let’s change that.
+I’d like them to enjoy longer, better lives.
+Palliative care helps men do this, but too many don’t utilize its services.

 Women, on average, live longer.
 Over half of those alive over 65 are female.
 By the time we get to our late 80s, that number goes up to 67%.